sarnau/RaspberryPiRaqLCD/README.md

 I used the stock ```dt-blob.dts``` as a new base.
 First I stripped it down, because the Pi-Raq ships with a "Pi 2 Model B rev 1.1" only, which means all other pin configurations are not used anyway and I can't test it.
 If you try to use it with a different Raspberry Pi (which seems possible), you have to change the ```pins_2b2``` to match your Raspberry Pi.
 Use the stock version as an example and transfer the changes over.

-By looking at the "Pi-RAQ Hardware Schematic.pdf" you can find out all custom pin mappings:
+By looking at the [Pi-RAQ Hardware Schematic.pdf](./EarthLCD%20Pi-Raq/Pi-RAQ%20Hardware%20Schematic.pdf) you can find out all custom pin mappings:

 - Pin 0 => PCLK-Out (pixel clock)
 - Pin 1 => DE-Out (display enable)